TehloWasTaken/wrapped.gg/README.md

   dotted key names that predate 1.13.
 - No third-party scripts on any page.

-### This readme was generated with the help of AI.
+### Some parts of wrapped.gg were created with the use of prompt engineering.